 The deployment of female peacekeepers to peace operations significantly, contributes to achieving sustainable peace and the improved wellbeing of women and girls in conflict-affected regions.

 Security Council Resolution 1325 urges equal participation of women at all sectors of peacekeeping operations, including the military.
-This is also reinforced in the policy on gender equality by the Departments of Peacekeeping Operations and Field Support and the guidelines for integrating gender perspective into the works of the UN Military (2010).
+This is also reinforced in the policy on gender equality by the Departments of Peace Operations and Operational Support and the guidelines for integrating gender perspective into the works of the UN Military (2010).

 Role of female military in peacekeeping operations

 Female soldiers perform in many functions and capacities, from command to frontline roles, while bringing an added value to military operations.
 Female soldiers provide an invaluable perspective in planning operations and in making key decisions, especially those affecting civilians, particularly women and girls.
 This is an operational imperative for a mission as it provides a holistic approach to meet its mandate in today’s complex and evolving peacekeeping environment.

 Some unique tactical skills female military personnel bring to this field include screening of female civilians and conducting of house searches in areas where it is not culturally appropriate for men to enter private spaces.
 Local populations in host countries often feel more comfortable liaising and sharing information with military troops that include women alongside men.
 By obtaining better information, we can better protect these communities.

 Female military peacekeepers network